esl/MongooseIM/doc/modules/mod_jingle_sip.md

 translated to SIP packets and sent to a SIP Proxy.
 This means that current implementation will also translate stanzas addressed to a user in the same domain.
+This gives the SIP entity a control how the call between XMPP users can be established.
-Below there are sequence diagrams showing the communication between XMPP users, MongooseIM and SIP Proxy.
+Below there are sequence diagrams showing the communication between XMPP users, MongooseIM and SIP Proxy as in our tests.
+It's possible that the SIP Proxy or other SIP entity decides that the call needs to be forked and delivered to the user's phone number instead of generating a corresponding call back to MongooseIM.

 ##### 1.1 Signaling session-initiate to other XMPP user via SIP Proxy